chgodard/diva-hesperos/_posts/2023-06-06-hesperos-user-manual.md

 >4.
 Double click on the filled area to deactivate the fill bucket and reactivate the paint brush mode.
 {: .prompt-tip }

+> Use the keyboard shortcut "O" to enable/disable the *annotations* layer {: .prompt-tip }

 <ins>For the *orientations* and *landmarks* layers:</ins>
 - *`opacity`*: a slider to control the global opacity of the layer.

 ### Manage oriented landmarks for the DIVA software *(Panel 2)*
 ---
+See the [relative post](https://chgodard.github.io/diva-hesperos/posts/both/) for this functionnality.

 ### Annotate your image *(Panel 3)*